yahoo/elide-doc/pages/guide/03-security.md

 This is the single instance in JSON-API where an object can be referenced directly by ID without first traversing through the normal relationship graph of the URL.
 This access bypasses the hierarchical security of the data model relationship graph.
-Specifically, while `ReaderPermission` will be evaluated on the loaded object, other checks (on parent collections and objects) will not be.
+Specifically, while `ReadPermission` will be evaluated on the loaded object, other checks (on parent collections and objects) will not be.

 By default, Elide disallows manipulating relationships like this to prevent [unauthorized access](#security-of-shareable-models).
 Creating unbounded relationships in this manner can be explicitly enabled by adding `SharePermission` to a model, making the model *shareable*.
 Attempts to share objects without this permission or without satisfying the associated permission check(s) are denied access.

+Share permission is currently checked only for entities directly referenced by ID in a `PATCH` or a `POST` on a relationship.
+If the relationship is bidirectional, share permission is not checked for the inverse side of the relationship.

 ## Security of Shareable Models
 The following scenario illustrates what could happen _without_ Elide's concept of shareable models.